 A year after I returned from my mission I was sealed to a woman in the Logan, Utah temple.
 Nearly three years later, at the age of 26, I unexpectedly became a young widower when my late wife took her own life.
 She was seven months pregnant at the time and though doctors were able to save the baby it soon became clear that she wasn’t going to make it.
 Nine days after she came into this world, I made the most difficult decision of my life and removed my daughter from life support.

 It wasn’t until I started dating again that I realized that worries about eternal polygamy would make it challenging to get into a serious relationship.
+I read a lot of girlfriend activation system review wishing to improve myself and learn the best possible way to treat the next love mine.
 When the subject of my previous marriage and sealing came up in dates or getting-to-know-you conversations, I could tell by looks and comments that many women gave me that there would be concerns they would have to overcome in order to marry a man who was also sealed to a deceased spouse.

 A few months after I started dating, I met a wonderful woman named Julie.
 Julie was 23 and a recent college graduate who was enjoying living on her own and utilizing her Chemistry degree in her first post-college job.
 When she learned on our first date that I was a widower, her gut reaction was that she never wanted to date me again.
 Though she had thought about the possibility of dating a divorced man, like most women in their 20s, dating a widower had never crossed her mind.
 Just the thought of sharing her husband with another woman in the eternities was enough to turn her stomach.
 Nor did she like the possibility of living in the shadow of a dead woman.